Battle of Xiangguo (312): The battle

 Shi Le followed their advice and built the postern gates.
 As predicted, Jilujuan prepared his army to carry out an assault on the northern part of the city, so Shi Le climbed to the top of the walls to observe their movements.
 He eventually found his opening when he saw that some of the Duan officers and soldiers had laid down their weapons to rest.
-Kong Chang rushed out of the postern gates with elite troops to attack Duan Mopei while Shi Le's men atop the walls beat their drums to boost their morale.
-They were able to reach Mopei's canopy, but unable to defeat, they retreated back into the city, enticing Mopei to pursue them.
-As Mopei entered the rampart gates, Shi Le's men had him captured.
+Kong Chang rushed out of the postern gates with elite troops to attack Duan Mobo while Shi Le's men atop the walls beat their drums to boost their morale.
+They were able to reach Mobo's canopy, but unable to defeat, they retreated back into the city, enticing Mobo to pursue them.
+As Mobo entered the rampart gates, Shi Le's men had him captured.

-With Mopei's capture, Jilujuan and the rest of his army retreated.
+With Mobo's capture, Jilujuan and the rest of his army retreated.
 Kong Chang chased after and inflicted them a great defeat, killing many of their soldiers and capturing 5,000 of their armoured horses.
 Jilujuan gathered his remaining troops before falling back to Zhuyang.

-Shi Le used Mopei as a hostage to negotiate for peace with Jilujuan.
-Despite Wenyang's objection, Jilujuan was desperate to have his cousin released, even sending armoured horses, gold, silver and three of Mopei's younger brothers in exchange for him.
-Many of Shi Le's generals wanted Mopei killed instead, but Shi Le insisted that on winnng the goodwill of the Duan, so he returned Jilujuan's gold and silver while sending Shi Hu to swear an oath of brotherhood with him at Zhuyang.
+Shi Le used Mobo as a hostage to negotiate for peace with Jilujuan.
+Despite Wenyang's objection, Jilujuan was desperate to have his cousin released, even sending armoured horses, gold, silver and three of Mobo's younger brothers in exchange for him.
+Many of Shi Le's generals wanted Mobo killed instead, but Shi Le insisted that on winnng the goodwill of the Duan, so he returned Jilujuan's gold and silver while sending Shi Hu to swear an oath of brotherhood with him at Zhuyang.
 Satisfied with his conduct, Jilujuan and his army withdrew, forcing Wang Chang to also return to Wang Jun's base at Jicheng.
-Shi Le treated Mopei courteously with feasts and even swore an oath of father and son before returning him to Liaoxi.
+Shi Le treated Mobo courteously with feasts and even swore an oath of father and son before returning him to Liaoxi.